mauron85/react-native-background-geolocation/README.md

 ## Custom post template

 With `option.postTemplate` is possible to specify which location properties should be posted to `option.url` or `option.syncUrl`.
-This can be usefull to reduce number of bytes sent over "wire"
+This can be useful to reduce number of bytes sent over the "wire".

 All wanted location properties has to be prefixed with `@`.
 For all available properties check [Location event](#location-event).